Hydrogen: Top 10 Projects & Companies

 Installation Capacity: 14 GW

-Applications: Producing green hydrogen
+Applications: Green hydrogen production.

 Source: the world’s 25 largest gigawatt-scale green-hydrogen projects